R3353/cs61b-BYOW/README.md

 ## Disclaimers
 This repository is intended for **portfolio and professional demonstration purposes only**.

 All code was originally written by my partner and me during my time in CS61B at UC Berkeley.
-It has been modified and published here to demonstrate my coding knowledge
+It has been modified and published here to demonstrate my coding knowledge.

 **Please do not reference or reuse this code if you are currently enrolled in CS61B** or any similar course.
 Doing so violates academic integrity policies.